 - Slap-Slap-Kiss: Roberta and Scott Wormer.

-- Tomboy and Girly Girl: Chrissy and Roberta.
+- Tomboy and Girly Girl: Roberta and Chrissy.

-- Water Guns and Balloons: While the girls are painting the garage, the Wormers attack them with jello-filled balloons.
+- Water Guns and Balloons: Early on in the film, the Wormers attack them with jello-filled balloons.